Startup India

 3. The following sums of money are needed to launch a business

-To continue our conversation, it is interesting to learn that a lot of business owners are genuinely confused by the required start-up charges that must be paid in order to open a business.
+To continue our conversation, it is interesting to learn that many business owners are genuinely confused by the required start-up charges that must be paid to open a business.
 While certain start-up fees may hurt your wallet temporarily, others will contribute significantly to the value of your company over time, making them worthwhile in the long run.
 The following are some of the best start-up expenses:

 • The human resources division